Sevenoaks Circular Walk

 More centrally placed is the National Trust-run self service restaurant at Ightham Mote (8.4km/5.2 miles into the walk), which these days is open year round till 5pm (4pm November to early February) and does hot dishes and soup from 12pm to 2.30pm.

-Two other former pub lunch options on this walk - The Padwell and the Snail at Stone Street - have permanently closed, but an optional extra loop to the walk (see Walk options above) takes you to the excellent Chaser Inn in Shipbourne (01732 810360), 9.7km (6 miles) into the walk, which serves food all afternoon and evening daily.
+For a pub lunch, an optional extra loop to the walk takes you to the excellent Chaser Inn in Shipbourne (01732 810360), 9.7km (6 miles) into the walk, which serves food all afternoon and evening daily.
 This is a large pub with a range of different seating areas including outside tables in summer in a garden next to the church: however it is also popular and booking might not be a bad idea.

 For tea the Brewhouse Cafe at Knole House is recommended.
 It is open till 5pm daily (4pm November to early February).
-Otherwise Sevenoaks has several cafes including a Starbucks open until 6pm Monday to Saturday and 5pm Sundays.
-The Chequers is one of its many pubs.
+Otherwise Sevenoaks has several cafes including a Gail's Bakery open until 6.30pm Monday to Saturday and 6pm on Sunday, and pubs such as the Chequers and the Restoration.

 Profile